 The summer program brings 27 teachers from Title I schools to work intensively with more than 200 students to remediate skills in both math and language arts.
 With just 12 days to work with students, teachers need to quickly identify each student’s needs, focus their one-on-one instruction on those skills, and monitor progress closely.
 A pre-test at the beginning of the session pinpoints learning gaps, and the same assessment as a post-test measures growth.

-With such a short timeframe, teachers don’t want to spend time grading or collating data, but need data quickly.
+With such a short timeframe, teachers don’t want to spend time grading or collecting data, but need data quickly.

 “We’ve done data analysis before, but the data comes back 4-6 weeks.
 That’s way too long,” says Dr. Charles Fredericks, Supervisor of State and Federal Programs.
 “Our new superintendent wanted to get data quicker, so we decided to do these summer school assessments online.
 Our goal was getting data into the hands of the teachers within 48 hours.”